Step 1: Check current swap usage

 Summary

-If you want the system to use swap space, you can try the following operations:
+If you want the system to use swap space, you can try the following:

-- Increase the system load by running some applications that require a large amount of memory.
+- Increase the system load by running some memory-intensive applications.

 - Adjust the

-swappinessparameter to make the system more inclined to use swap space.
+swappinessparameter to make the system prefer using swap space.

 Comments are closed